MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdatePointComponent.md

 # Get-CMSoftwareUpdatePointComponent

 ## SYNOPSIS

-Retrieves a software update point component in Configuration Manager.
+Get the site component for the software update point.

 ## SYNTAX